localstack/localstack-sdk-python/README.md

 ### Quickstart

-To get started with our SDK, check out the [official documentation](https://docs.localstack.cloud/user-guide/tools/localstack-sdk/python/).
+To get started with our SDK, check out the [official documentation on https://docs.localstack.cloud](https://docs.localstack.cloud/user-guide/tools/localstack-sdk/python/).
 You'll find comprehensive guides and detailed code samples that demonstrate how to use the various features provided by the SDK.